vetcoders/CodeScribe/docs/TEAM_SETUP.md

-# VistaScribe — Internal Onboarding Cheatsheet
+# CodeScribe — Internal Onboarding Cheatsheet

 ## Option A – DMG Install (fastest)
-1. Copy `packaging/dmg/VistaScribe.dmg` to your Mac and open it.
+1. Copy `packaging/dmg/CodeScribe.dmg` to your Mac and open it.
 2. Inside the DMG run the helpers in order:
    - `Helpers/Get Models.command` – download Whisper (Large v3 Turbo or Medium).
    - `Helpers/Install App.command` – copy the app into `/Applications` and launch it.